Consider the following U.S. estimates:

 America’s baby boomers and seniors spend more than a trillion dollars a year to diagnose and treat their diseases.
 The sad fact is, those same diseases are basically preventable and frequently reversible.
 Most Americans think they are “well” as long as an illness has not yet been diagnosed.
 However, the average person, through a lifetime of unhealthy choices, is in the process of creating disease.
 The very same choices are also the most effective means to reduce your exposure to potentially avoidable medical interventions, medical errors, and needless medical expenses.

 The average person won’t call his or her doctor until after a medical problem exists, as opposed to seeing the doctor to prevent it.
 Furthermore, most doctors are not focused exclusively on aggressive disease prevention and health optimization.
-If you aspire, however, to fully restore your potential health, prevent aging-related diseases, and minimize unnecessary medical intervention, then make arrangements to consult with Dr. Mahl and his team at GenZone Age Management Medicine and start your path to a healthy lifespan.
+If you aspire, however, to fully restore your potential health, prevent aging-related diseases, and minimize unnecessary medical intervention, then make arrangements to consult with Dr. Mahl and his team at GenLife Regenerative Medicine can help you start your path to a healthy lifespan.